-Director of Student Achievement
+Director of Curriculum Instruction and Assessment

 Reports to – Superintendent

 The Director of Student Achievement is responsible for bringing evidence-based practices into classrooms by working with school leaders and leveraging state and local grant dollars.
 Focus will be on support for teachers, coaches, and school leaders around evidence-based instructional strategies and the instructional coaching process with the goals of increasing student engagement, improving student achievement, and building teacher capacity in schools.